CortexIntelligentAutomation/docs/content/en/docs/2022.9/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/install-application-and-loadbalancer-servers.md

 A collection of registry settings need to be applied to guarantee your server is only using the recommended encryption algorithms and TLS protocols.
 Information about these settings can be found at [SSL Best Practices][].

-{{% alert type="warning" title="Warning" %}}Disabling specific TLS versions or specific Cipher Suites can have impact on Cortex components themselves as well as their communication capabilities with third party systems and services, e.g. Flow Debugger Service executing flows with blocks which communicate with 3rd parties via PowerShell or REST.
+{{% alert type="warning" title="Warning" %}}Disabling specific TLS versions or specific Cipher Suites can have impact on {{% ctx %}} components themselves as well as their communication capabilities with third party systems and services, e.g. Flow Debugger Service executing flows with blocks which communicate with 3rd parties via PowerShell or REST.
 All parties communicating together must support a shared protocol version and cipher suite, otherwise they will not be able to establish a secure communication link between each other.{{% /alert %}}

 The settings can be applied by running a script.
 Be aware that each server will be restarted when the script is run.
 Apply the settings by following these instructions: